 - Saving money ~ these studies were done while the Chrétien/Martin government was, some would say savagely, cutting transfers to the rich provinces in an ultimately successful effort to balance the budget.
 It made good, partisan, Liberal political sense that everyone, including wounded vets, should “pay” a fair share.

 There was only one problem: the New Veterans’ Charter was, and still is, immoral.
 It was good politics, maybe, arguably even good policy, but it was fundamentally wrong on every human level.
-In 2005 we had, on the orders of the same Liberal government, troops in contact with a cruel and violent enemy, Canadian soldiers who had enrolled in the Canadian Armed Forces under terms of service that included an implicit promise of the same sorts of veterans’ benefits as those who served in Korea enjoyed (that’s not really the right word, but …) suddenly found themselves with a whole new pension scheme that was much, much less favourable than the one that had been explained to them before deployment.
-In pretty much every other case when the government decided to alter pension benefits for the military, the RCMP and the public service those members who were serving before the new rules came into force were allowed to “opt in” or “opt out” of the new system depending upon how its advantages and disadvantages looked to them ~ we called it “grandfathering.”
+In 2005 we had, on the orders of the same Liberal government, troops in close combat with a cruel and violent enemy, Canadian soldiers who had enrolled in the Canadian Armed Forces under terms of service that included an implicit promise of the same sorts of veterans’ benefits as those who served in Korea enjoyed (that’s not really the right word, but …) suddenly found themselves with a whole new pension scheme that was much, much less favourable than the one that had been explained to them before deployment.
+In pretty much every other case when the government decided to alter pension benefits for the military, the RCMP and the public service those members who were serving before the new rules came into force were allowed to “opt-in” or “opt-out” of the new system depending upon how its advantages and disadvantages looked to them ~ we called it “grandfathering.”
 This option or choice, which should have been a key feature of the New Veterans’ Charter (NVC), and which would have made it morally acceptable, was missing … to make matters worse the Conservative government of Prime Minister Stephen Harper did not fix this glaring, immoral flaw in the scheme.
-He could have and should have done so in 2006/07, when it would have been fairly easy, but he didn’t ~ probably on the advice of the same senior civil servants who advised on the NVC in the first place ~ and after that it was too late, the political damage was done and could not, cannot now, I think, be undone.
+He could have and should have done so in 2006/07, when it would have been fairly easy, but he didn’t ~ probably on the advice of the same senior civil servants who advised on the NVC in the first place ~ and after that, it was too late, the political damage was done and could not, cannot now, I think, be easily undone.

 I think I understand the arguments that the bureaucrats pout forward circa 2000 and, again, to a new, Conservative, government in 2006: